 The wonderful world of genealogy!

-So the chances of finding your ancestors within their databases is very likely.
+So, the chances of finding your ancestors within their databases are very likely.
 Hey, it worked for me.

 Credit: Family Tree DNA